pphilippersson6/philip-spa-PP1/README.md

 - __Booking__

 - The booking site contains a map from google, with the location of the spa.
 This allows the user to locate, and find us without any doubts.
+- It also contains a text in a box, that reminds them to scroll down, to remove any distractions, and inform them that there is a contact form below.
+- Contact form is located at the bottom of the page.
+The contact form is for book, or if any questions appear, navigating on the side.

+- __About us__
+- The about us page contains infomation of what services we offer.
+- The pictures and the text information makes the visitors feel more comfortable.
+This is because they can both see, and read what we offer.

+### Features Left to Implement

+- Another feature idea

+## Testing